Deadworld

 Deadworld is an ongoing American comic book published by Desperado Publishing in association with IDW Publishing.

 The series follows survivors in a post-apocalyptic scenario brought on by zombie attacks led by King Zombie, an intelligent, talking zombie.

 Publication history

 Originally published by Arrow Comics, Deadworld was written and created by Stuart Kerr and Ralph Griffith in 1987, scripted by Kerr for the first seven issues and illustrated by Vince Locke.
 The comic book quickly became a cult favorite success in the independent publisher industry.

 Arrow Comics ceased production of all titles, but sold the rights of the title to Locke who transferred the rights to Gary Reed's Caliber Comics.
 By the twelfth issue of the title, Reed took over as the primary writer.
 The first volume of Deadworld ended in 1992 after twenty-six issues.
-One year later, a second volume began.
-The second volume ended after fifteen issues.
+One year later, a second volume began and ended after fifteen issues.